KnuckleSecurity/website/_posts/2021-10-13-Sql-injection.markdown

 images nor titles etc. Also can not perform error based sqli due to exception handling added.How we can extract any data, even make sure there is a sql injection vulnerability when our eyes are blind ?
 <br>
 <br>
+This whole post is a transcript of Mehmet Deniz İnce's live broadcast.
+If you know the lagnuage, you can watch the original version [here](https://www.youtube.com/watch?v=WtHnT73NaaQ&t=3577s).
 <br>
 To be continued